keunwoochoi/kapre/README.md

   - [`augmentation.AdditiveNoise`](#additivenoise)

 ## News
+* March 2018
+  - Kapre ver 0.1.3
+    - Add unit tests
+    - Remove `Datasets`
+    - Remove some codes while adding more dependency on Librosa to make it cleaner and more stable
+      - and therefore `htk` option enabled in `Melspectrogram`
 * 9 July 2017
   - Kapre ver 0.1.1, aka 'pretty stable' with a [benchmark paper](https://arxiv.org/abs/1706.05781)
     - Remove STFT, python3 compatible